 But the inveterate professional rivals of Salvator gave the last blow to the peace and security of the imprudent artist, by making an artful application to personal and individual peculiarities, of a general satire, that aimed but at classes and institutions; and malice instantly supplied a key.
 This was done in the true spirit of spiteful mediocrity; and it had all the success which such low and dark artifices ever obtain, when addressed to the shallow intellects and susceptible self-love of the vulgar great.
-The nose of one powerful ecclesiastic. the eve of another, were detected in the brutish physiognomy of the swine who were treading pearls and flowers under their feet -a Cardinal was recognized in an ass scattering with his hoof the laurel and myrtle which lay in his path; and in an old goat reposing on roses, some there were who even fancied the infallible lover of Donna Olympia, the Sultana Queen of the Quirinal!
-The cry of atheism and sedition-of contempt of established authorities\-was thus raised under the influence of private pique and long-cherished envy: it soon found an echo in the painted walls where the Conclave sat "in close divan," and it was bandied about from mouth to mouth, till it reached the ears of the Inquisitor, within the dark recesses of his house of terrors.
+The nose of one powerful ecclesiastic, the eye of another, were detected in the brutish physiognomy of the swine who were treading pearls and flowers under their feet-a Cardinal was recognized in an ass scattering with his hoof the laurel and myrtle which lay in his path; and in an old goat reposing on roses, some there were who even fancied the infallible lover of Donna Olympia, the Sultana Queen of the Quirinal!
+The cry of atheism and sedition-of contempt of established authorities \----was thus raised under the influence of private pique and long-cherished envy; it soon found an echo in the painted walls where the Conclave sat "in close divan." and it was bandied about from mouth to mouth. till it reached the ears of the Inquisitor, within the dark recesses of his house of terrors.
 A cloud was now gathering over the head of the devoted Salvator, which, it seemed, no human power could avert.
-But, ere the bolt fell, his fast and tried friend, Don Mario Ghigi, threw himself between his protegé and the horrible fate which awaited him, by forcing the sullen satirist to draw up an apology, or, rather, an explanation of his fatal picture.\ This explana-
+But, ere the bolt fell, his fast and tried friend, Don Mario Ghigi, threw himself between his protégé and the horrible fate which awaited him, by forcing the sullen satirist to draw up an apology, or, rather, an explanation of his fatal picture.+ This explanation. bearing the title of a "Manifesto," he obtained permission to present to those powerful and indignant persons in whose hands the fate of Salvator now lay.
+In it, Salvator explained away all that was supposed to be personal in his picture; and proved that his hogs were not churchmen, his mules pretending pedants, his asses Roman nobles, and his birds and beasts of prey the reigning despots of Italy.
+But, in disclaiming personalities-in courageously owning that the hidden sense of his picture was the blindness of fortune, the success of mediocrity, the triumphs of aggression, and the neglect of genius, worth, and independence, in an age at once demoralized and ungifted, though he might have suspended the blow of authority, he could not silence the clamours of the bigoted and the servile; and these continued so loud and so persevering, that even the influence of the house of Ghigi (though one of the brothers was then a cardinal) could not longer have protected him.
+It was in this moment of disquietude, says one of his anonymous biographers, "that a sensible change took place in his consti-tution, naturally full of bile."
+Abandoned by the idle and

-• Pascoli and others hint that this was not the first occasion on which Salvator incurred the odium theologicum, although he counted among his friends some of the most celebrated churchmen of his day.
+\ Pascoli and others hint that this was not the first occasion on which Salvator incurred the odium theologicum, although he counted among his friends some of the most celebrated churchmen of his day.